That-Ski-Freak/MarkdownPublic/Script - rng & deterministic engines.md

 ----

 We often take for granted that when we do the same thing multiple times, we’ll get the same result each time.
-This is so engrained in us that it led to that old saying about insanity (insanity ‘definiton’ inserted here).
-If that definition is to be believed, then perhaps unreal engine and Minecraft bedrock edition are truly insane.

-We often take for granted that when we do the same thing multiple times, we’ll get the same result each time.